oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

 ## Modes

-**benchdnn** supports several execution flows ("modes").
-Driver takes the following steps to execute any flow:
+**benchdnn** supports several execution flows, or "modes".
+The driver takes the following steps to execute any flow:
 1. Parse user input.
-2. Iterate over multiple selected options for each problem descriptor and create a driver problem object for each setup.
-Each setup continues doing next steps.
+2. Iterate over multiple selected options for each problem descriptor and create a driver problem object (benchdnn internal abstraction) for each unique set of all options available for the driver.
+Each problem object continues performing the next steps.
 3. Call backend API to create backend objects to execute.
 4. Create memory objects for backend and reference paths and fill them with reasonable data.